Last update: 7/24/2021

-There is no mandatory quarantine upon arrival in Spain as long as you are not traveling from Botswana, Brazil, Colombia, Comoros, Ghana, Kenya, Mozambique, Peru, South Africa, Tanzania, Zambia, or Zimbabwe.
+There is no mandatory quarantine upon arrival in Spain as long as you are not traveling from Botswana, Brazil, Colombia, Comoros, Ghana, India, Kenya, Mozambique, Peru, South Africa, Tanzania, Zambia, or Zimbabwe.

 If you are traveling to Spain from one of the aforementioned countries, you must quarantine for 10 days from your arrival in Spain or for the duration of your stay if it is shorter than 10 days.
 You can end your quarantine early if you get tested for COVID-19 on the 7th day of your quarantine period and receive a negative result.

 All travelers must complete an electronic Health Control Form before they arrive in Spain.